irajgill/ZeroVault/README.md

 - **Identity – zkEmail attestation**
   - On Dashboard, record a zkEmail‑style attestation by providing an email + Sui tx digest.
   - Backend validates that the tx belongs to the caller and succeeded, then stores a hashed email + domain.
-  - Datasets created by that address show “Verified @domain”, giving judges a concrete example of **privacy‑preserving identity** integrated with data provenance.
+  - Datasets created by that address show “Verified @domain”, which gives a concrete example of **privacy‑preserving identity** integrated with data provenance.

 ---

 ## Quick start (local dev)